Grooming an Akita: 10 Most Important Do’s and Don’ts

 2. Don’t use human products

 It might seem more convenient and inexpensive to use your shampoo to wash your Akita, but chemicals in human products can be harmful to their coat and skin.
+Dog shampoo contains a pH balance that keeps their skin clean and healthy, a beautiful and shiny coat.

 Many shampoos are specifically for thick double-coat dogs like Akita.
 Generally, the shampoo you choose should be free from harsh chemicals and detergents which strip the natural oils from your dog’s skin and coat.